ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 ```

 In this example it is set to 0.2m.
 Values that are presented in context broker are coordinates of the cell center (x,y), a name of the node in the form of "vertex_0" and the node's uuid.
 The message that is sent through firos can be found here: maptogridmap/msg/Nodes.msg

+TODO: explain why theta is used and how annotations are written in nodes

 ## Creation of Edges in maptogridmap package
 Edges are pairs of neighbor nodes.
 Neighbors are defined between two nodes which have their centres' coordinates distanced for _cell_size_.
 The edges are bidirectional, meaning two neighbor nodes n and m forms the edge (n,m) and (m,n) which are identical.